tuannvapj/geonode/geonode/IMPLEMENTATION_SUMMARY.md

 Added convenience fields to `DatasetSerializer`:
 - `description` - Alias for `abstract` field (more intuitive)
 - `keyword_list` - Simple list of keyword strings
-- `labels` - Vietnamese category labels
+- `category` - Vietnamese project category (sourced from `category_custom` field)

 **Benefits**:
 - Plugin can display metadata more easily in Data Source table
 - No need to parse nested objects
-- Vietnamese labels automatically derived from keywords
+- Category stored in database for reliable persistence

 ### ✅ 4.
 Permissions & Validation